 A microphone object is optional.
 You only need to make one if you want to change a property from default.
-Often the easiest way to set microphone object properties is to change their default values using pb_prefs.
+Note for some properties you can also change the defaults themselves using pb_prefs, which is often more convenient.

 An object of type microphone represents the high-precision PortAudio driver Psychtoolbox uses to record sound.
 There can only be one microphone object for an experiment.
 In an experiment script you can make one outside trials using function microphoneObject and add it using addToExperiment.
 Most commonly if you need one you're using a soundRecorder element.

 See help text for Psychtoolbox functions InitializePsychSound and generally the Psychtoolbox website for technical notes on PortAudio with different operating systems and hardware.

 Default: system default sound input device